 How many times may I take CPT?

-A maximum of two semesters is permitted.
+A maximum of three times are permitted per degree.
 Additional information is at http://www.sjsu.edu/isa/employment/curricular_practical_training/

 How can I get my CPT or OPT approved from the department?

 Go to the EE Department office and file a CPT or OPT Request. (https://ee.sjsu.edu/content/Graduate%20Forms)

 How can I apply for an Internship position?

 You can check department website at http://ee.sjsu.edu/content/job-and-internship-openings for some Internship positions.
 Most students got their Internship jobs from SJSU Career Center through job search and/or events.
 The Career Center website is at http://www.sjsu.edu/careercenter/index.html.
 Once you got an offer, you then start the paperwork process, which include enrolling into EE 298i.
 EE 298i application is available online at https://ee.sjsu.edu/content/Graduate%20Forms.
 Note that EE 298i is not counted toward an MSEE degree and you can repeat EE 298i many times based on the length of your Internship.

 How can I apply for a teaching assistant, research assistant, or a student assistant position?

 All EE Department jobs and applications forms are available on EE Department website under the "Student Support" tab, which is at http://ee.sjsu.edu/content/department-job-openings

 Under what circumstance a graduate student will be placed on probation?